brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 }
 ```

-Pretty straightforward `get`/`set` keywords that wrap instance variables.
+Pretty straightforward `get`/`set` blocks that wrap instance variables.
+A magic `value` keyword stands in for a value to be set.
 Programmers use this syntax to access a property:

 ``` c#
 person.FirstName = "Jin";